13.6 C

 4. GNU nano

-GNU nano is an extremely lightweight yet versatile text editor available readily on most Linux and Unix systems.
-It aims to provide seasoned programmers with a tiny but powerful command-line editor that can cater to the need of busy developers in no time.
-This text editor is inspired partly by the Pico text editor, which was popular but had issues with licensing.
-GNU nano has since been proven a major source code editor and is an excellent Notepad++ Linux alternative.
+GNU Nano is an extremely lightweight yet versatile text editor that is readily available on most Linux and Unix systems.
+It aims to provide seasoned programmers with a tiny but powerful command-line editor that can cater to the needs of busy developers in no time.

 Features of GNU nano